malikgale/opensearchserver/_posts/2013-12-04-tutorial_en.markdown

 categories: tutorial
 ---

-Thanks to this easy to understand tutorial you will quickly learn several awesome features of [OpenSearchServer](http://www.open-search-server.com/fr).
+Thanks to tutorial you will quickly learn how to use several awesome features of [OpenSearchServer](http://www.open-search-server.com/fr).

-This tutorial has been made for OpenSearchServer 1.5.0.
+This tutorial has been made for OpenSearchServer 1.5.0 to teach you how to:

-You will:

 * **crawl a website**
 * **set up a search index**